 Once a new committee or team is approved by the congregation, the Pastors have the responsibility to structure the committee/team, to appoint persons to service on the committee/team, and to determine whether they or the Deacons will have oversight of the committee/team.
 Terms of service for the members of committees/teams shall be based on the church year: August 1 through July 31.
 Committees/teams shall provide reports to the congregation at regularly scheduled business meetings when deemed necessary by the Pastors and/or Deacons.

 2. Budget: The Budget Director, together with the Treasurer, the Deacons and the Budget Committee (Article 5, section F, subsection 3), shall develop and recommend a unified church budget to the Pastors and to the church in March of each church year.
-They shall advise and recommend in the administration of the financial gifts of church members and others, using sound principles of financial management.
+They shall advise and recommend in the administration of the financial gifts of church members and others.
+The Financial Management Team consists of the Treasurer, Budget Director, and one active deacon (if necessary), with the assistance of the Financial Administrator (church employee) as they deem appropriate.
+They shall be responsible for the day-to-day management of the church’s financial matters utilizing generally accepted non-profit accounting principles and sound principles of financial management.
+Their responsibilities include, but are not limited to, cash flow management, oversight of previously budgeted expenditures, recommending budget changes to the deacon body, managing on behalf of the Trustees the Church’s insurance programs, and management of the Church’s additional properties.
 They shall prepare and present to the church all required reports regarding the financial affairs of the church.

 When the Budget is presented to the congregation, it shall be discussed in a special called business meeting on Sunday evening and it will be voted upon, without discussion, in another special called business meeting on a subsequent Sunday morning.
 Members shall be given a minimum of one week to review the budget prior to the meeting for discussion.
 The new budget year shall begin on April 1 of every church year.